 These notes provide a short description of the chi-square test for independence in a cross-classification or crosstabulation table.
-The tables for these notes are in the associated file.
+The three tables referred to are on the last page of the notes in this file.

 The purpose of the test is to examine whether there is any statistical relationship between the two variables of a cross-classification table.
-In the first example, the question addressed is whether accumulated student debt is different for students from households of different income levels.
+In the example, the question addressed is whether accumulated student debt is different for students from households of different income levels.
 Someone might claim, for example, that students from lower income backgrounds are more likely to finance their university studies through borrowing, as compared with students from households with higher income.
-The chi-square test allows analysis of this claim.
+The chi-square test provides a way to test this claim.

-The chi-square test is appropriate for most cross-classification tables.
+The chi-square test can be used whenever one wishes to test for the existence of a relationship between two variables in a cross-classification tables.
 The only limitation is that the sample size must be sufficiently large to have at least five expected cases in each cell of the table.